prolego-team/pdd/README.md

 ---

 <a id="quickstart"></a>

 # Quickstart
 Large language models (LLMs) allow rapid development of powerful solutions, but they often produce inconsistent and unpredictable results.
 You can quickly create a proof-of-concept that mostly works, but pinpointing successes, failures, improvements, and project completion can be challenging.
-This lack of transparency can lead to frustration for you and your leadership.
+This lack of transparency frustrates both you and your leadership.
 Here's how to get your LLM project on track.

-## Systems Design and Team
+## Designing Your Systems and Teams
 Separate your AI solution—the components interfacing with LLMs—from the rest of your infrastructure.
 Assign a team of [AI systems engineers](#create-a-team-of-ai-systems-engineers) to work on it, as shown in Figure Q1.

 ![alt text](images/FigureQ1.png)
 *Figure Q1 - Segment the AI solution from the rest of your infrastructure through interfaces (e.g., JSON specs).*

-## Performance Evaluation Framework
+## Building a Performance Evaluation Framework

 Your AI systems engineers will build the AI solution using a performance evaluation framework, which provides transparency into your LLM project.
 This framework includes four parts, as shown in Figure Q2: